 A Graduate Specialization in Clinical Psychology made possible through the partnership of the Department of Psychology, Neuroscience and Behaviour, the Department of Psychiatry and Behavioural Neurosciences and St. Joseph's Healthcare Hamilton

-The McMaster Psychology - Research & Clinical Training (RCT) PhD stream has as its primary objective to train clinician-scientists skilled in core competencies surrounding the pursuit of scientific knowledge and the provision of psychological services.
-Accordingly, our training model is focused on: i) rigorous training in research methodology, experimental design and statistics; and ii) clinical training in the areas of adult and child psychology and neuropsychology, including both in-class learning, practica, and internship opportunities.
+The McMaster Psychology - Research & Clinical Training (RCT) PhD stream has as its primary objective to train scientist-practitioners skilled in core competencies surrounding the pursuit of scientific knowledge and the provision of psychological services.
+Accordingly, our training model is focused on: i) rigorous training in research methodology, experimental design and statistics; and ii) clinical training in the areas of adult psychology, including both in-class learning, practica, and internship opportunities.

 The RCT stream augments the McMaster Psychology graduate program by providing a subset of Psychology graduate students with an opportunity for clinical training.